Tyndis

-Tyndis (Τύνδις, Tamil: Thondi) was an ancient south Indian seaport/harbor-town mentioned in Graeco-Roman writings.
+Tyndis (Τύνδις, Tamil: Thondi) was an ancient south Indian seaport and harbor-town mentioned in Graeco-Roman writings.
 It was located about 500 stadia north of the port Muziris (Muchiri), in the country of the Chera rulers.
 No archaeological evidence of Tyndis has been found.

-The Chera rulers of early historic south India (c. second century BCE - c. third century CE) had their headquarters at Karur (Karuvur) in the interior Tamil Nadu and headquarters/harbors at Muziris (Muchiri) and Tyndis (Thondi) on the Malabar Coast (present-day Kerala).
-Early Tamil texts contain several references to a port named "Thondi" on the Kerala coast in Chera territory.
+The Chera rulers of early historic south India (c.
+2nd century BCE - c.
+3rd century CE) had their headquarters at Vanchi-Karur (Karuvur) in the interior Tamil Nadu and headquarters or ports at Muziris (Vanchi or Muchiri) and Tyndis (Thondi) on the Malabar Coast (present-day Kerala).
+Early Tamil poems (the Sangam Literature) contain several references to a port named "Thondi" on the Kerala coast in Chera country.

 Another town named Thondi, located in the Pandya country on the eastern coast of the peninsula, is also mentioned in early Tamil literature.
 This town continues to exist under the same name.

 Different variations of the name

 In Tamil, the term "Thondi" refers to either "a small bay-like landscape" or to the "navel".

-Like Virai or Arikamedu-Virampattinam, Thondi is sometimes referred to as "Munthurai", meaning "the port in front [of the town]".
+Thondi, like Virai or Arikamedu-Virampattinam, is occasionally referred to as "Munthurai", meaning "the port in front [of the town]".
 It is also called "Kanalam Thondi", meaning "the coastal town with backwater lakes or backwaters with flowers".
-Tamil poems describe it as "valam kezhu", signifying its prosperity, much like Muziris.
+Tamil poems notably describe it as "valam kezhu", signifying its prosperity, similar to that of Muchiri.

-The port of Thondi also had a goddess ("Ananku").
+The port of Thondi also had an ananku goddess.